jenkinsci/performance-signature-dynatrace-plugin/README.md

 ## Installation
 ### Using Jenkins Update Center

-The recommended way of installing the plugin is by the Update Center (plugin directory).
+The recommended way of installing the plugin is by using the Update Center (plugin directory).
 Navigate to `Manage Jenkins -> Manage Plugins` page and switch to the `Available` tab.
-Search for the "Performance Signature:" keyword and install the plugin.
+Search for the keyword "Performance Signature:" and install the plugin.

 ### Manual Installation

-This procedure is meant for developers, who want to install locally built plugin version.
+This procedure is meant for developers, who want to install a locally built plugin version.

 * build the plugin from source using `mvn package` command
-* in Jenkins, go to `Manage Jenkins -> Manage Plugins` page
+* in Jenkins, go to the `Manage Jenkins -> Manage Plugins`
 * switch to the `Advanced` tab
-* upload the built plugin package from `target/performance-signature-*.hpi` path in the `Upload Plugin` section
+* upload the built plugin package from the `target/performance-signature-*.hpi` path to the `Upload Plugin` section
 * restart Jenkins

 ## Problems?
 Questions?
 Suggestions?